 The second step to conflict resolution is to figure out the problem.
 This can be tricky when you have two kids who each have their own version of the story.

 If kids are struggling with this and feeling frustrated, one great tool to use is a Problem Solving Worksheet.
 This walks kids through defining the problem and finding solutions.
-Depending on the situation, kids could choose to fill one of these worksheets out together or each do one and then share.
+Depending on the situation, kids could choose to fill one of these worksheets out together or each does one and then share.

 Step 3: Remind yourself to LISTEN